-Trucking accident attorneys must look at all possible causes of accidents, including those specific to Las Vegas Truck Accidents and Reno Truck Accidents.
+Trucking accident attorneys in Nevada must look at all possible causes of accidents, including those specific to Las Vegas Truck Accidents and Reno Truck Accidents.
 Usually the culprit is driver error, but possibly equipment failure could be the cause.
 Over the years, we have represented drivers whose equipment has failed including axle failure, wheels falling off of the axle, and brake failure.
 Driver Log books often are manipulated and do not tell the whole story of active or passive driver time.
 Qualcomm technologies from San Diego integrates fleet management into commercial driving fleets.
 The speeds of the vehicle, performance of the driving, and hands free communication can be integrated into the system.
 If the Truck is equipped with such technology, it is imperative to get this information as much can be learned about the accident.
 Getting qualified accident engineers to the scene is a must in larger accident cases; our team of experts will dispatch on the scene to gather key evidence and shoot digital photographs that can be used in computer survey and accident reconstruction analysis.
 Victims must not delay retaining an attorney as time is of the essence to preserve the facts of the case.

 Driver error is the #1 cause of truck driving accidents and requires an experienced Nevada truck driver attorney.
 Operators of tractor trailers travel hundreds of miles attempting to meet pressured delivery deadlines.
 Overworked and often exhausted drivers only make money when they are driving and it is usually paid by the job– not the hour.
 This encourages speeding and driving extended hours all of which contribute to an increased risk on Nevada Highways.
 Annually, truck crashes kill over 5,000+ people and over 150,000 are injured.
 Commercial trucks accounted for 13% of all passenger vehicle deaths in 1999 yet represented only 3% of all registered vehicles per NHTSA, 2001.
 Truck driver fatigue is a contributing factor in as many as 30 to 40 percent of all heavy truck crashes as a tired truck driver is a danger to all those sharing the road.